WildernessLabs/Documentation/docs/Meadow/Meadow.Foundation/Peripherals/index.md

 The peripherals are split into two groups; the first group is general, core peripherals that are included in the main [Meadow.Foundation](https://www.fuget.org/packages/Meadow.Foundation) NuGet package.
 The second group are additional drivers that are available via separate NuGet packages to keep the core size to a minimum.

-**Note:** While nearly all Meadow.Foundation drivers have been ported from our earlier [Netduino.Foundation](http://Netduino.Foundation) work, few are up and working right now, and this page will be updated as we test and write samples for them.

 ## Core Peripherals

 ### LEDs